kristenjin811/Carcar/README.md

 ## Features
 CarCar provides the following features:
-- List of appointments
+- Show list of appointments
 - Create new appointment
-- List of past services for a vehicle
+- Show past services for a vehicle
-- List of technicians
+- Show list of technicians
+- Add new technician
-- List of manufacturers
+- Show list of manufacturers
 - Add new manufacturer
+- Show list of car models
+- Add new car model
+- Show list of automobiles
+- add new automobiles
+-
+-
 -
 -